palantir/conjure-go/conjure/cycles/README.md

 per conjure's package definition.
 One such constraint is that the Go compiler does not admit import cycles, that is, a file in a package cannot import another package that also directly or indirectly imports the current package.
-There is no such restriction in the conjure language that conjure packages cannot form cycles, which results in some conjure IR definitions generating Go code that does not compile.
+There is no such restriction in the conjure language that conjure packages cannot form cycles, which results in some conjure definitions generating Go code that does not compile.

-**The ultimate goal of the algorithm proposed here is to modify the conjure IR definition in order to remove any conjure package cycles.**
+**The ultimate goal of the algorithm proposed here is to modify the conjure definition in order to remove any conjure package cycles.**

 One trivial solution would be to compile all conjure packages into a single Go package.
-However this would represent a major compile break for all conjure IRs that currently do not have conjure package cycles, which we believe are the majority of conjure IRs used by Palantir.
+However this would represent a major compile break for all conjure definitions that currently do not have conjure package cycles, which we believe are the majority of conjure definitions used by Palantir.
-We'd like to both (1) not break IRs that are do not have conjure package cycles and (2) do a reasonably minimal change to the conjure IRs that do.
+We'd like to both (1) not break definitions that are do not have conjure package cycles and (2) do a reasonably minimal change to the conjure definitions that do.

-We may consider doing a major revamp of conjure-go that includes major compile breaks, but this is out of scope for the short term and would require a major version bump from v6, which at the time of writing this document is not in the plans.
+We may consider doing a major revamp of conjure-go that includes major compile breaks, but this is out of scope for the short term and would require a major version bump for conjure-go v6, which at the time of writing this document is not in the plans.

-Given that, the algorithm proposed below to remove conjure package cycles also abides by the following constraints:
+Given that, the algorithm proposed below to remove conjure package cycles is also designed to respect the following constraints:
-1. If there are no package cycles in the conjure IR, then the IR remains unchanged.
+1. If there are no package cycles in the conjure definition, then the definition remains unchanged.
-2. Types cannot be moved between conjure packages of the original IR.
+2. Types cannot be moved between conjure packages of the original definition.
 In other words, the Go package a type ends up in is either the original conjure package the type came from or a brand new one that is generated by the algorithm.
-3. The number of new packages in the modified conjure IR is minimal respecting the constraints above.
+3. The number of new packages in the modified conjure definition is minimal respecting the constraints above.
-4. The algorithm is stable, that is, if the conjure IR changes and no new conjure package cycles are introduced, the Go package structure stays the same.
+4. The algorithm is stable, that is, if the conjure definition changes and no new conjure package cycles are introduced, the Go package structure stays the same.
 In addition, if a new package cycle is introduced, a reasonably minimal change is done.

 Note that we'll not guarantee nor make a best effort to minimize the number of types that are moved out of their original packages.
 The algorithm that minimizes the number of additional Go package gives little room for optimization in that direction.
+We expect this to be fine since we don't expect there to be complex package cycles that admit multiple solutions.
-In addition, the problem of minimizing the number of types moved out of their package is NP-hard.
+In addition, the problem of minimizing the number of types moved out of their package is believed to be NP-hard, though we don't have formal proof.

 ## The algorithm

 ### Summary

-There are two types of cycles that can be present in a conjure IR:
+There are two types of cycles that can be present in a conjure definition:
-- **Non-type cycles** are cycles where there is no cycle in the IR's type graph, but cycles would be created if all nodes of the same conjure package would be merged.
+- **Non-type cycles** are cycles where there is no cycle in the conjure definition's type graph, but cycles would be created if all nodes of the same conjure package would be merged.
-- **Type cycles** are cycles in the type graph such that the package set of all types that are part of the cycle has size bigger than one.
+- **Type cycles** are cycles in the type graph such that there is more than one conjure package observed over the types that make up the cycle.

 The general idea of the algorithm is to break non-type cycles by splitting conjure packages and break type cycles by moving all types that are part of the cycle into a brand new package.
 In addition, we'll do a best effort to merge the resulting packages while respecting the constraints above and not re-creating the cycles we just broke.

 The algorithm is then divided into five steps:
-1. Build the type graph of the conjure IR.
+1. Build the type graph of the conjure definition.
 2. Calculate the strongly connected components of the type graph.
 3. Calculate a minimal partition of the SCC graph such that two SCCs can be part of the same group if (1) they have the same package set and (2) there is no path in the SCC graph from one to the other that crosses an SCC with a different package set.
 4. For each group in the partition, assign a unique Go package name that is derived from the package set of the SCCs of the group.
-5. For each type in the conjure IR, find its SCC from step 2, then find the group it landed in step 3 and modify the package to the unique package name assigned to the group in step 4.
+5. For each type in the conjure definition, find its SCC from step 2, then find the group it landed in step 3 and modify the package to the unique package name assigned to the group in step 4.
 Deduplicate type names within the same Go package as required.

-The overall runtime complexity is `O(n^2/64 + ng + m)` where `n` is the number of types, `g` is the number of Go packages in the optimal solution and `m` is the number of edges in the type graph.
+The overall runtime complexity is `O(n^2/64 + ng + m)` where `n` is the number of types, `g` is the minimum number of Go packages and `m` is the number of edges in the type graph.

-### Build the type graph of the conjure IR
+### Build the type graph of the conjure definition

 This is pretty straightfoward.
-The conjure IR is read and for each type that is ever declared or referenced, a new node is added to the type graph.
+The conjure definition is read and for each type that is ever declared or referenced, a new node is added to the type graph.

 The edges of the graph are built according to the following rules:
 - If the type represented by node `u` is an alias to another type represented by node `v`, an edge is added